 You should know that When it comes to intra- relationship (your relationship with yourself), you can be your own best friend or biggest enemy pending how you want it with the way you treat yourself.

-Hello friend! self worth ultimately comes from within, the value you place on yourself is the only type of worth you can control because you are the “Boss” and you are in charge.
+Truth is, Self worth ultimately comes from within, the value you place on yourself is the only type of worth you can control because you are the “Boss” and you are in charge.
 You alone wholly determine how outside factors influence your inner sense of value and these are the actions, judgments, and reactions of other people.

 Placing value on yourself has nothing to do with how people think of you.
 When you want to add importance to yourself, you need not to care about who is watching nor talking.

 – I stopped comparing myself to people: One major thing that stole myself worth was comparing myself with other parsons.
-I didn’t understand that I needed to focus on who I am instead on what people will say and do.
+I didn’t understand that I needed to focus on who I am not on what people will say and do.
 Its not necessary trying to wear same shoe with someone you don’t have same size.
 Its important that you set your principles and standards.
 I actually at a point stopped comparing myself with people and I made it a point of duty to be better than myself and not some one else.

 Instead of measuring your worth based on another person’s scale, concentrate on what is meaningful to you, whether that’s being balanced or not, being a kind person, or living a faith tradition.
 Your opinion & principles will matter to you longer than those of anyone else.”